diannemurphy/diannemurphy.github.io/cv/index.md

 - 2021/22 Selected for 'A Modern Bestiary' Water Street Gallery Todmorden
 - 2021 Selected for 'The Time is Now' Exhibition, Project Ability, Trongate 103, Glasgow, Scotland
 - 2021 Selected inclusion in 'Communitas III: Digitale Gemeinschaft', Kunsthaus Steffisburg, Steffisburg, Switzerland
+- 2021/22 Flourish Award for excellence in Printmaking.
+Selected touring exhibition around North of England in 2022 - The World of Glass, Chalon Way E, St Helens from 22nd Jan 2022

 ### Group Exhibitions